-Commodity disclosure Stage of the value chain Explanation if not disclosing
+Commodity disclosure Disclosing

+Are you disclosing information on embedded commodities?

+No, because we have no embedded commodities

+Commodity disclosure Disclosing

+Are you disclosing information on embedded commodities?

+No, because we have no embedded commodities

-Timber products Disclosing Retailing
+Cattle products

-Palm oil Disclosing Manufacturing

-Cattle products Not disclosing Manufacturing Cattle products are only used in a few PepsiCo products in a small number of countries.
+Cattle products are only used in a few PepsiCo products in a small number of countries.
 Our current focus is on timber and palm oil, as we source substantially more of these commodities.

+Soy

-Soy Not disclosing Manufacturing Soybean oil is procured from Brazil, Argentina and the U.S., primarily for use in our food businesses in Brazil, Argentina and Canada.
-PepsiCo procures approximately 30,000 metric tons of soybean oil annually.
-In 2021, we purchased less than 0.1% of the global supply of soy2.
-PepsiCo has currently prioritized disclosure on the other two required commodities, timber and palm oil, for which we have implemented strong programs due to the substantive nature of consumption.
+Soybean oil is procured from Brazil, Argentina, Chile, the U.S., and Canada.
+PepsiCo procured approximately 56,000 metric tons of soybean oil in 2022.

-Other - This commodity is
+Other - Rubber

-Rubber not produced, sourced or used
+This commodity is not produced, sourced or used by our organization

-by our organization Other - Cocoa Not disclosing Manufacturing Cocoa is primarily procured for use in our North America and Latin America food businesses.
-For 2021, PepsiCo procured approximately 23,000 metric tons of cocoa.
+Other - Cocoa

+Cocoa is primarily procured for use in our North America and Latin America food businesses.
 As CDP guidance evolves with regard to disclosure on cocoa and our current consumption is relatively small, PepsiCo has currently prioritized disclosure on the other two required commodities, timber and palm oil, for which we have implemented strong programs due to the substantive nature of consumption.

-Other - Coffee Not disclosing Manufacturing As CDP guidance evolves with regard to disclosure on coffee, PepsiCo has currently prioritized disclosure on the other two required commodities, timber and palm oil, for which we have implemented strong programs due to the substantive nature of consumption.
+Other - Coffee

+As CDP guidance evolves with regard to disclosure on coffee, PepsiCo has currently prioritized disclosure on the other two required commodities, timber and palm oil, for which we have implemented strong programs due to the substantive nature of consumption.